-The audit included a Supervisor (appointed Staff Sergeant) review of all Police Stop files to ensure the legitimacy of each event as well as analysis pertaining to the subjects of each stop.
+The 2022 audit was conducted by the Transit Police's Senior Manager Risk and Analytics.
+The audit reviewed all Police Stop files to ensure the legitimacy of each event as well as analysis pertaining to the subjects of each stop.
 Review criteria included: